data-catering/data-caterer-docs/docs/docs/generator/count.md

               max: 2000
     ```

-## Per Column Count
+## Per Field Count

-When defining a per column count, this allows you to generate records "per set of columns".
+When defining a per field count, this allows you to generate records "per set of fields".
-This means that for a given set of columns, it will generate a particular amount of records per combination of values for those columns.
+This means that for a given set of fields, it will generate a particular amount of records per combination of values
+for those fields.

-One example of this would be when generating transactions relating to a customer, a customer may be defined by columns `account_id, name`.
+One example of this would be when generating transactions relating to a customer, a customer may be defined by fields `account_id, name`.
 A number of transactions would be generated per `account_id, name`.

-You can also use a combination of the above two methods to generate the number of records per column.
+You can also use a combination of the above two methods to generate the number of records per field.

 ### Records

-When defining a base number of records within the `perColumn` configuration, it translates to creating `(count.records * count.recordsPerColumn)` records.
+When defining a base number of records within the `perField` configuration, it translates to creating `(count.records * count.recordsPerField)` records.
 This is a fixed number of records that will be generated each time, with no variation between runs.

-In the example below, we have `count.records = 1000` and `count.recordsPerColumn = 2`.
+In the example below, we have `count.records = 1000` and `count.recordsPerField = 2`.
 Which means that `1000 * 2 = 2000` records will be generated
 in total.

 === "Java"